Mount Korbu

 Mount Korbu is also the second highest mountain in Peninsular Malaysia, standing at 2,183 metres (4 metres lower than the highest peak, Mount Tahan that stands at 2,187 metres in the state of Pahang).
 A reasonable level of physical fitness is required to climb/trek Mount Korbu.
 It used to take an average climber four days and three nights for a return trip, but the duration has been cut short in recent years and some have even made it within 12 hours.
 Most climbers now make do without any guide as the trail has become very obvious (at some stretches the trails are badly deteriorated due to over-trekking), but, as for other local mountains, there are occasional reports of climbers getting lost.
 Mount Gayong (2,173 m), the fourth highest mountain in Peninsular Malaysia, can be reached in about a 90-minute (one way) trek from the peak of Mount Korbu.

 Between 23 and 26 May 2013, 65 volunteers took part in a trail maintenance and clean-up project on Mount Korbu via the Sungai Termin Trail.
 It was the second such conservation project of the non-profit Adopt A Mountain (AdAM).

-North of the Sungai Termin Trail is the Sungai Seno'oi (or Senoi) Trail which is much less trekked.
-It climbs to the summit through a different ridge and, as of 2018, does not suffer from over-trekking.
-The lower stretch however, is densely covered in several locations.
+To the north of the Sungai Termin Trail lies the Sungai Seno'oi (or Senoi) Trail, which receives much less foot traffic.
+This trail ascends to the summit via a different ridge and, as of 2018, remains unaffected by overcrowding.
+However, the lower sections are densely forested in various spots.